SoftwareHeritage/puppet-environment/packer/README.md

 ### Generate a preseed file

-It can be useful to prepare the installation for a new debian version :
+It can be useful to prepare the installation for a new debian version:
 * install the new version on a vm
 * execute the following commands:
 ```